 4. Tools to Add Furigana

 Furigana are kana which are noted above kanji.
 If your easy Japanese reading material doesn’t have furigana, or if you venture outside your level, install an app that’ll add ’em in for you!
-There are quite a few options out there for your smartphones and internet browsers, but the best apps and plugins are the simplest ones: Furigana Reader for Android, Furigana Reader Pro for iPhone and rikaikun for Chrome are outstanding examples.
+There are quite a few options out there for your smartphones and internet browsers, but the best apps and plugins are the simplest ones: Furigana Reader for Android, Simple Furigana for iPhone and rikaikun for Chrome are outstanding examples.

 9 Great Resources for Easy Japanese Reading